 Raised in an unconventional family steeped in generations of animal-adoring entrepreneurs and artists, Sherry’s love of animals and pursuit of creative endeavors is enduring.
-To Sherry, pets of all stripes—from lizards to horses—are cherished members of the family.
-As a child, when she wasn’t playing with her pets or seeking out the local wildlife, she was in her grandfather’s commercial illustration and photography studio as he taught her how to hold a pencil, use a camera, and process film to artistically capture the animals she loved.
+To Sherry, creatures of all stripes—from lizards to horses—are cherished members of the family.
+As a child, when she wasn’t playing with her pets or seeking out the local wildlife, she was in her grandfather’s commercial illustration and photography studio as he taught her how to hold a pencil, use a camera, and process film to artistically capture the animals she loves.

-With her grandmother’s support growing up, Sherry was an avid equestrian, and for over a decade, she trained dressage horses professionally.
-But, her career in photography, design, and publishing began in 2005, after respiratory disease forced her early retirement from professional equestrian sports.
+Growing up, Sherry was an avid equestrian and for over a decade, she trained dressage horses professionally.
+Her career in photography, design, and publishing began in 2005 after respiratory disease forced her early retirement from professional equestrian sports.
 Down but not defeated, she shifted gears.

 Today, Sherry works alongside her assortment of beloved creatures in a sunlit studio immersed in her wildlife garden, surrounded by the photos, artwork, books, and antique drawing tools she’s inherited or collected over the years.
 She enjoys revealing the twinkling of an eye, the shimmer of a scale, or the softness of a whisker that reflects the individual expression of each embodied being.
-She feels lucky and thankful that this new artistic profession allows her to connect her passion for animals, reverence for life, talent for creativity, and appreciation for detail while creating something meaningful that helps her customers celebrate, heal, and memorialize some of their most precious relationships.
+She feels lucky and thankful that this new artistic profession allows her to connect her passion for animals, reverence for life, talent for creativity, and appreciation for detail while creating something meaningful that helps her customers celebrate, honor, heal, and memorialize some of their most precious relationships.

 Sherry has continued her art education since those early days in her grandfather’s studio.
 She’s studied drawing, photography, woodcut engraving, printmaking, and sumi-e at Alexandria, VA’s Torpedo Factory, and copper oil painting at Lorton’s Workhouse Arts Center.
 Most recently, she earned a natural history illustration certificate from the University of Newcastle, EdX.
 In keeping with family tradition, Sherry’s mother (a talented professional artist) also advises Sherry in her creative work.

-Recently, while wholly embracing her mid-life crisis, Sherry enthusiastically took up a new type of riding—motorcycles!
+In 2019, while wholly embracing her mid-life crisis, Sherry enthusiastically took up a new type of riding—motorcycles!
 Scratchboard is also well-suited for depicting the varied tonal depths of chrome and gears found in motorcycles, automobiles, and many things mechanical.
 In light of this, she began including motorcycle portraits in her artwork.